-Name a few all-time favorite albums that you did not work on where performance, sound and feel all come together in perfect balance.
+Name a few all-time favorite albums that you did not work on where you think performance, sound and feel all come together in perfect balance.

-If you produced an album that you couldn’t mix yourself, who’d be the first name on your list for the gig
+If you produced an album that you couldn’t mix yourself, what would be the first name on your list for the gig?

 Best studio moment ever?